"Incarcerated" and "Strangulated" Inguinal Hernias are surgical emergencies.

 - Performed under local anaesthesia.

-- The surgeon makes an incision in the groin to reduce the hernia, using stitches and mesh to close and reinforce the weak area.
+- Involves an incision in the groin to reduce the hernia, with stitches and mesh reinforcing the weak area.

 Laparoscopic Hernia Surgery